 Wow, so ambitious.
 I can’t say I want to be the best at anything…is that alright?

-Sung still has big goals but in the past year and a half they shifted.
+Sung still has big goals but in the past year and a half they changed course.
 It started when we were laid off from our restaurant due to the pandemic.
 We packed up my box truck with all our stuff and drove a few hours north to my grandparents who live in Glen Ellen.
 We lived in their garage for the summer.

 A few summers before we arrived, a wildfire had raged across their county.
-Every time we drove on the highway we saw swaths of charcoal trees scarring the hillside.
+Every time we drove on the highway we saw charcoal trees scarring the hillside.
 My grandfather “Grampy” used to be a carpenter.
 As we drove along the winding roads, he would gesture toward bare slab foundations and say “oh I remember building that house, and that one, and that one…”

 Even more than pointing out what had been lost in the fires, Grampy liked to reminisce on what had been saved.
 When the fire burned near my grandparents’ street they thought they would lose their home for sure.
 But with the luck of the wind changing and the dedication of the firefighters, their neighborhood was spared.